Gizem Örge

 Gizem Örge (/tr/; born 26 April 1993) is a Turkish volleyball player.
 Currently, she plays in the Turkish Women's Volleyball League for Fenerbahçe as libero.
 She was part of the Turkey women's national volleyball team, which became champion at the 2014 Women's European Volleyball League.

 Personal life

 Örge is a student of physical education and sports at Marmara University.
-She is 170 cm tall at 59 kg.
 On 31 July 2017, she married actor Cavit Çetin Güner and they divorced 23 September 2019.

 Career

 Clubs

 She began her sports career in her hometown Ankara.
 After obtaining her license, she played in the girls' team of Ankara Eczacı Spor that became runner-up in the Turkish Championship.
 Then, she was admitted to the women's team, and enjoyed her team's promotion to the Turkish Women's Volleyball Second League.

 Still a high school student, Örge transferred to Nilüfer Belediyespor in Bursa in the 2008–09 season.
 After her transfer to Vakıfbank, she was loaned out to Nilüfer Belediyespor.

 In the 2013–14 season, she joined Vakıfbank team, and successfully replaced the team's injured libero Gizem Güreşen Karadayı.
 She won the champion title in the 2013–14 Turkish Women's Volleyball League season with Vakıfbank, and became runner-up in the 2013–14 CEV Women's Champions League.

 In 2021-22 season, she transferred to Fenerbahçe team.